temporalio/edu-errstrat-typescript-code/exercises/non-retryable-errors-types/README.md

 In this part of the exercise, we will take the Application Failures we defined in the first exercise (Handling Errors) and remove the `nonRetryable` flag and add error types into a list of error types we don't want to retry instead.

+1. Edit `activities.ts`.
-1. In the first exercise, in the `validateCreditCard` Activity, we threw an `ApplicationFailure` if the credit card had an invalid error.
-We want to make this an error type that we don't retry on.
+2. In the first exercise, in the `validateCreditCard` Activity, we threw an `ApplicationFailure` if the credit card had an invalid error.
+We want to make this an error type that we don't retry on instead of just specifying this specific Error as non retriable.
 In the object supplied into `ApplicationFailure`, add a `type` key and set it to a string: 'InvalidCreditCardErr'.
+Remove the `nonRetryable` key.
 2. In the `sendBill` Activity, we also threw an `ApplicationFailure` if the charge amount is negative.
 In the object supplied into `ApplicationFailure`, add a `type` key and set it to a string: 'InvalidChargeAmountErr'.

 ## Part B: Configure Retry Policies of an Error